Common name: grey snake

 Scientific name: Hemiaspis damelii

-Conservation status: The grey snake is listed as Endangered in Queensland (Nature Conservation Act 1992) and it is ranked as a medium priority under the department's Back on Track species prioritisation framework.
+Conservation status: The grey snake is listed as Endangered in Queensland (Nature Conservation Act 1992).

 Grey snakes are uniform olive grey to grey above and their belly surfaces are white to cream, usually flecked with dark grey, with the top of the head being black in juveniles.
 This dark patch reduces to a narrow bar in adults, or sometimes may disappear completely.
 They have large eyes and generally grow to a total length of about 0.7 m.

 Habitat and distribution

 The grey snake favours woodlands, usually on heavier, cracking clay soils, particularly in association with water bodies or in areas with small gullies and ditches.
 It shelters under rocks, logs and other debris as well as in soil cracks.

 Its distribution extends from central inland New South Wales, north to several isolated populations near Rockhampton in Queensland.
 Within Queensland, records are known from the Goondiwindi area and the adjacent Darling-Riverine Plain, from the Darling Downs and from the Lockyer Valley.
 The core area for the grey snake in the Brigalow Belt is south of the Great Dividing Range between Dalby and Glenmorgan.

 Grey snakes are active during the night when they feed on frogs and lizards.
 They bear 4-16 live young, usually between January and March.
 Young are born fully formed and individuals take about 12 months to mature.